npmcdn-to-unpkg-bot/AngularJS-LoopBackAPI-Vash-Spa-Example/README.md

 <br><br>
 The code was written using Eclipse Neon.
 <br><br>
-Loopback is used as a RESTful Api, to login, and allow reviews, and modifictaions to reviews based on simple authentication.
+Loopback is used as a RESTful Api, to login, and allow reviews, and modifications to reviews based on simple authentication.
 The RESTful API is linked to an Angular Client using the
 Angular SDK.
 <br><br>
 Models are created using the Persisted Model.<br>